LEARN

 Charcoal and offset give the most traditional flavor and need the most attention.
 Pellet grills are easiest to hold steady.
 Here is how to choose.

-Instant-Read vs Leave-In Thermometer: Which One Do You Need?
+Read the guide ↗Instant-Read vs Leave-In Thermometer: Which One Do You Need?

 An instant-read thermometer is the essential first buy for spot checks.
 A leave-in probe adds a live curve for long cooks.
 Most cooks want both.

-Read the guide ↗COMPARISONS
+Read the guide ↗Rubs and sauces

 Best Brisket Rub Recipes: 3 to Try